Current Size: 100%

 - a dismissal relating to a spent criminal conviction.

-Employees are also protected where a dismissal is discriminatory because it relates to one of the characteristics protected by equality legislation (i.e. race, disability, sex, pregnancy/maternity, marriage/civil partnership, being transgender, sexual orientation, religion or belief).
+Employees are also protected where a dismissal is discriminatory.
+This is where it is wholly or partly due to one of the characteristics protected by equality legislation (i.e. race, disability, sex, pregnancy/maternity, marriage/civil partnership, being transgender, sexual orientation, religion or belief).
 No service is needed to challenge a dismissal on this basis.

 You do not need any service if you are dismissed because of your political opinions or beliefs.
 You can bring a claim if you are dismissed for this reason from day one of your employment.
 However, a dismissal for this reason will not be automatically unfair.
 In other words, your employer is free to argue that it had good reasons for dismissing you because of your political beliefs.